xmiaocat/von-neumann-transform/README.md

 ```

 ## Algorithmic Details
-This section gives an overview of each method and its computational complexity.
+This section provides an overview of each method and its computational complexity.
 Suppose the signal has length $N$.
-Then $k = \sqrt{N}$ chosen, so the
+Then $k = \sqrt{N}$ is chosen, so the
 von Neumann representation is a $k \times k$ matrix.

 ### Signal Projection